Abutilon: Description

 The flowers of wild species are most often yellow or orange, but can be red or pinkish, sometimes with a darker center.
 The stamens are fused into a tube lined at the mouth with anthers.
 Inside the tube is the branching style with head-like stigmas.
 The fruit is a rounded or hemispherical schizocarp with up to 20 segments, each containing a few seeds.

 Species

 There are about 200 species in the genus.
+Plants of the World Online accepts 177 species.